 Let’s do what we can to help and support our brothers and sisters.
 We each have our strengths and gifts to contribute.
 The important thing is to keep going with courage and conviction.
 Let’s do what we’re called to do and allow space for each other to do the same, in their own way.

-May we come from a place of good will.
-May we find the way to walk our path with dignity and respect for one another.
+May we come from a place of goodwill.
+May we find a way to walk our path with dignity and respect for one another.
 We may or may not see the change we wish for in our lifetime.
 This should never stop us from acting.

 I invite you to share your thoughts below.
 This is the time to ask questions, share our thoughts, and support one another.